muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 paired with units, which explicitly is agnostic to any externally defined standards and should be able to represent units from any of them.

-MUON provides the **Measure** type as a powerful expressive generic foundation for for external data models layered over top of MUON to use with their own concepts of measures and quantities and units.
+MUON provides the **Measure** possrep as a powerful expressive generic foundation for external data models layered over top of MUON to use with their own concepts of measures and quantities and units.
 Examples of such measurements include temporal (instant and duration to arbitrary precision or on any calendar), spatial or geospatial (locations or shapes